 Benefits To Apprentices And Industry

 Help the future

 The Shared Apprentice Limited allows apprentices to complete a full apprenticeship programme by working with a number of different employers, to gain the skill set they require to become qualified.

-Getting involved in the SAL allows employers to dip in and out of apprentice training.
-The Scheme allows employers to take on an apprentice, for as short a duration as three months, with no commitment to the apprentice at the end.
-Once the apprentice has finished working with an employer they are found another placement, and upon framework completion, they will be assisted in sourcing permanent employment within their chosen trade.
-The SAL has close links with the public sector procurement and is an excellent way for employers to give something back to the local community whilst fulfilling their contractual obligations.
+Getting involved in the SAL allows employers to flexible access the benefits of supporting apprentice training.
+The Scheme allows employers to take on an apprentice, for a short duration, with no long term commitment.
+Apprentices work with a range of employers throughout the duration of their apprenticeship.
+SAL has close links with public sector procurement and is provides an excellent route for employers to give something back to the local community whilst fulfilling their contractual obligations.

 Frequently Asked Questions